-ERTH 103 Geology of the Hawaiian Islands (3) KCC AA/DP
+ERTH 103 Geology of the Hawaiian Islands (3) KCC AA/DP and KCC AS/NS

-3 hours lecture per week Recommended Preparation: Qualification for ENG 100.
+Recommended Preparation: Qualification for ENG 100.
 Comment: Previously offered as GG 103.

 ERTH 103 is a survey of Hawaiian geologic processes, volcanoes, rocks and minerals, landforms, groundwater, and environmental problems.
 Field trips will be taken.